necatiarslan/aws-step-functions-vscode-extension/README.md

-# Aws Lambda Extension for VSCode
+# Aws Step Functions Extension for VSCode
 ![screenshoot](media/ext-main.png)

-🚀 **AWS Lambda Extension for VSCode** allows you to interact with your AWS Lambda functions directly within VSCode.
-This extension streamlines the development, testing, and debugging of Lambda functions, providing an intuitive interface for triggering functions, viewing logs, and managing payloads—all within your favorite code editor.
+🚀 **AWS Step Functions Extension for VSCode** allows you to interact with your AWS Step Functions directly within VSCode.
+This extension streamlines the development, testing, and debugging of Step Functions, providing an intuitive interface for triggering functions, viewing logs, and managing payloads—all within your favorite code editor.

 ## ✨ Features

-- **Trigger Lambda Functions**: Run your AWS Lambda functions with or without payloads.
+- **Trigger Step Functions**: Run your AWS Step Functions with or without payloads.
 - **Manage Payloads**: Save and reuse JSON payloads for testing.
-- **View CloudWatch Logs**: Instantly access logs related to your Lambda executions.
+- **View CloudWatch Logs**: Instantly access logs related to your Step Functions executions.
-- **Upload Code**: Upload and update your Lambda functions with ease.
+- **Upload Code**: Upload and update your Step Functions with ease.
 - **Export Logs**: Save logs for later analysis.
 - **Filter and Search Logs**: Easily navigate through logs using built-in search and filter options.
 - **AWS Profile Support**: Work with multiple AWS profiles seamlessly.